 For ultimate control, you can then access the hub’s dashboard via its web portal.
-For extra fanciness, I recommend wall mounting tablets around your home and turn them into not just ultra-versatile multimedia fixtures, but central smart home controller, too.
+For extra fanciness, I recommend wall-mounting tablets around your home and turning them into not just ultra-versatile multimedia fixtures, but central smart home controllers, too.

 9. Feed plants with smart sprinklers (really!)